Zero Kubernetes Secrets Architecture¶

 On subsequent startups, the operator:

-- Authenticates to vault via Kubernetes auth
+- Authenticates to OpenBao via Kubernetes auth

 - Reads existing secrets from